 Technical-vocational education (TVE) provides students with the skills and competencies needed to successfully transition into the workplace, apprenticeship opportunities, post-secondary education, and their daily lives.
-Technical-vocational education allows students to explore, sample, specialize, and transition into a designated or non-designated trade or occupation.
+It also allows students to explore, sample, specialize, and transition into a designated or non-designated trade or occupation.
 This pathway provides students with skills to enter the world of work or continue in further post-secondary education.
-Students who complete the cluster of courses in a designated stream may be eligible for the Senior Years Technology Education Program Diploma and/or advance standing in a postsecondary program.
+Students who complete the cluster of courses in a designated stream may be eligible for the Senior Years Technology Education Program Diploma and/or advanced standing in a post-secondary program.